baselime/docs/cli/reference/init.md

 ---

-The `init` command is used to prepare your working directory for other commands.
+The `init` command is used to initialise your local folder with metadata about your application.

 ```bash # :icon-terminal: terminal
 baselime init --application <application_name> --description <description> --template <template>